 - An outline of the problem.

-- A review of the literature, recording briefly the main contributors indicating:
+- A review of the literature relating to the problem, recording briefly the main contributors indicating:

 - What the main contributors did